udzura/slides/rubykaigi2025/script.md

 My name is Kondo.
 I'm from Fukuoka, Japan and a Product Engineer at SmartHR, which is a Ruby Kaigi platinum sponsor.

-Today's topic is Wardite, a WebAssembly runtime written entirely in pure Ruby.
+Today's topic is Wardite - What is Wardite?
+It is a WebAssembly or Wasm runtime written entirely in pure Ruby.
 Wardite is named after the real mineral Wardite, which starts with letters "W" and "A".

-Wardite allows you to execute WebAssembly (or Wasm) binaries directly within your Ruby applications.
+Wardite allows you to execute Wasm binaries directly within your Ruby applications.
 Because it's a standard Ruby Gem, you can simply run `gem install Wardite` and start using it.
 You can also use Wardite as a library to load and interact with existing Wasm modules directly from your Ruby code.